-Whitelisting domains does not cause any performance issues, as the Domain-based whitelisting feature was present in the agent a long time ago.
+Allow listing domains does not cause any performance issues, as the Domain-based allow listing feature was present in the agent a long time ago.
 The only thing that changed is that the users can now add domains freely.
 The feature is based on reverse DNS lookup, however not all IP addresses are resolved.
-There are also IP services globally whitelisted via IP address ranges as well.
+There are also IP services globally allow listed via IP address ranges as well.
 There is also a cache in place to further reduce any effect on the performance of the BitNinja agent.

-There are domains whitelisted by default like Google crawlers, Yandex and Bing bots etc.
+There are domains allow listed by default like Google crawlers, Yandex and Bing bots etc.